When an employee steps out of line, it’s important to issue them a formal warning. This formalises the situation and protects you as the employer.

 What is a formal warning letter?

-A written formal warning is basically a letter which will sit on an employee’s file for future reference that outlines performance concerns and an action plan of what the employee needs to do.
+A formal warning letter is basically a written notice which will sit on an employee’s file for future reference that outlines performance concerns and an action plan of what the employee needs to do.

 1. Issue a verbal warning

 Before heading into a formal written warning, you should try and resolve the issue informally or with verbal warnings.

 We’ve outlined the steps for a more informal process in an earlier blog.
 But sometimes you have to take the next step and move on to something more serious like an official warning letter.